Gopi-04/bus-reservation/README.md

-# Bus Reservation using Java.
+# Bus Reservation using Java

 A simple Java-based Bus Reservation System that allows users to book and cancel seats on a bus using IntelliJ Idea.
 This project simulates a basic reservation system with a text-based interface.